scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 NERSC has developed a lightweight abstraction layer for message logging called nerscjson.
-It is a simple Python package that consumes JSON messages and forwards them to an appropriate transport laer that connects to NERSC's central Elasticsearch-based telemetry collection framework, OMNI **REF**.
+It is a simple Python package that consumes JSON messages and forwards them to an appropriate transport layer that connects to NERSC's Operations Monitoring and Notification Infrastructure, OMNI [Bau19]_.
-Currently this is achieved by using the ``SysLogHandler`` from Python's standard logging library with a minor modification to the time format to satisfy RFC 3339 **REF**.
-Downstream from these transport layers, a message key is used to identify the incoming messages, their JSON payloads are extracted, and then forwarded to the appropriate Elastic index.
+Currently this is achieved by using the ``SysLogHandler`` from Python's standard logging library with a minor modification to the time format to satisfy RFC 3339 Downstream from these transport layers, a message key is used to identify the incoming messages, their JSON payloads are extracted, and then forwarded to the appropriate Elasticsearch [elast]_ index.
 The Customs Reporter used on Cori simply uses nerscjson.

-On Cori compute nodes, we use the Cray Lightweight Log Manager (LLM) **REF**, configured to accept RFC 5424 **REF** protocol messages on service nodes.
+On Cori compute nodes, we use the Cray Lightweight Log Manager (LLM), configured to accept RFC 5424 protocol messages on service nodes.
 A random service node is chosen as the recipient in order to balance load.
 On other nodes besides compute nodes, such as login nodes or nodes running user-facing services, rsyslog is used for message transport.